microcks/microcks.io/content/documentation/guides/integration/backstage-plugin.md

 The provider authenticates to Microcks using a Keycloak client (Service Account).
 At minimum, it needs read access to list APIs and artifacts in Microcks.
 If you use the default realm import, the `microcks-serviceaccount` exists by default.
 For production, create a dedicated client for Backstage and scope it to read-only permissions.

-- How to inspect or create accounts: [/documentation/explanations/service-account](/documentation/explanations/service-account)
+- How to inspect or create accounts: [Service Account explanations](/documentation/explanations/service-account)
-- How Microcks references Service Accounts in its own configs: [/documentation/references/configuration/security-config](/documentation/references/configuration/security-config)
+- How Microcks references Service Accounts in its own configs: [Security Configuration reference](/documentation/references/configuration/security-config)

 ## 5. Verify the synchronization